-Closed-ended funds are not regulated by the BVI Securities and Investment Business Act, 2010 (as amended) (“the Act”).
+Effective December 31st 2019, closed-ended funds are now required to be regulated under the BVI Securities and Investment Business Act, 2019 (as amended) (“the SIBA Amendment Act”).

-If the company will be open-ended, it will be deemed to be a mutual fund under the Act and it will be required to be regulated by the BVI Financial Services Commission (FSC).
+This change now means that closed ended investment schemes like open-ended ones, are deemed to be a mutual fund under the Act and will be required to be regulated by the BVI Financial Services Commission (FSC).
 The fund will need to register, be approved or to be recognised by the FSC.

 There are five main types of mutual funds in the BVI, distinguished by the Act: